dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging.md

 ![Azure logging settings](logging/_static/azure-logging-settings.png)

 The default location for log files is in the *D:\\home\\LogFiles\\Application* folder, and the default file name is *diagnostics-yyyymmdd.txt*.
-The default file size limit is 10 MB and the default maximum number of files retained is 2.
+The default file size limit is 10 MB, and the default maximum number of files retained is 2.
 The default blob name is *{app-name}{timestamp}/yyyy/mm/dd/hh/{guid}-applicationLog.txt*.
 For more information about default behavior, see [AzureAppServicesDiagnosticsSettings](https://github.com/aspnet/Logging/blob/c7d0b1b88668ff4ef8a86ea7d2ebb5ca7f88d3e0/src/Microsoft.Extensions.Logging.AzureAppServices/AzureAppServicesDiagnosticsSettings.cs).

 The provider only works when your project runs in the Azure environment.
-It has no effect when you run locally -- it does not write to local files or local development storage for blobs.
+It has no effect when you run locally &mdash; it does not write to local files or local development storage for blobs.

 ## Third-party logging providers